OfficeDev/teams-toolkit/docs/sdk/teamsfx.botbuildercloudadapter.teamsbotinstallation.members.md

 Promise&lt;[Member](./teamsfx.member.md)<!-- -->\[\]&gt;

-an array of members from where the bot is installed.
+An array of members from where the bot is installed.